BrightLocal/C-Sharp-Api-Wrapper/README.md

     var lscuService = new LscuService();

-    BrightLocalSuccess newLscu = lscuService.Create(myLscu);
+    BlSuccess newLscu = lscuService.Create(myLscu);
 ```

-The returned BrightLocalSuccess entity above will have a report-id.
+The returned BlSuccess entity above will have a report-id.
 You will want to persist this for later when you get and run a report.

 ### Supplying Local Directory URLs (see local-directory-urls parameter)